ixc/django-master-password/docs/index.md

 The use of clear text master passwords is intended as a convenience during development.
-If you want to enable master password authentication for staging or production, you should used a hashed password:
+If you want to enable master password authentication for staging or production, you should use a hashed password:

     MASTER_PASSWORDS = {
         'pbkdf2_sha256$'